Lead Aprons

 1. Should the kVp be different for different thicknesses of lead?

-2. Should the kVp be different for different brands of lead (regularly lead, lite lead, no lead).
+2. Should the kVp be different for different brands of lead (regular lead, lite lead, no lead).

 4. How big of a hole in a lead apron is unacceptable?